freeciv/freeciv-web/README.md

 6. Start and stop Freeciv-web with the following commands:
-  scripts/start-freeciv-web.sh
-  scripts/stop-freeciv-web.sh
+  start-freeciv-web.sh
+  stop-freeciv-web.sh
-  scripts/status-freeciv-web.sh        (this script is useful to debug if Freeciv-web is running correctly) (On Vagrant, these scripts are found on /vagrant/scripts)
+  status-freeciv-web.sh        (this script is useful to debug if Freeciv-web is running correctly) (On Vagrant, these scripts are found in PATH)

+All software components in Freeciv-web will log to the /logs sub-directory of the Freeciv-web installation.

 Freeciv-Web continuous integration on Travis CI
 -----------------------------------------------